 Which also helps to keep the deck cleaner by removing dirt collection points on the decking.

-I always recommend dressing up decking with a picture frame borderOpens in a new tab. or even with transition boards where clips cannot be used.
+I always recommend dressing up decking with a picture frame border or even with transition boards where clips cannot be used.
 Cortex plugs hide screw heads.

 Fiberon is one of the best for this.
 Even their budget-priced scalloped boards are thick enough that you can still use cortex plugs to create a clean finish around the edge of your deck.